-Whether you carried your baby under your heart or went through adoption – your little bundle of joy is finally here, and you couldn’t be happier.
+Whether you carried your baby under your heart, went through adoption, or had a surrogate – your little bundle of joy is finally here, and you couldn’t be happier.
 That is until you realize that in a few short weeks you will have to go back to work.
 Sadly, the US is one of the very few developed countries that does not offer paid parental leave.
-As a human, as a woman and as a business owner of a company that provides childcare – I wholeheartedly disagree with that US policy.
+As a human, as a woman, and as a business owner of a company that provides childcare – I wholeheartedly disagree with that policy.
 It’s simply not right.

 As a parent, sooner than later, you’ll have to face the harsh reality of leaving your (newborn) child in the care of another person.
-I might not be able to change the laws, but I sure hope I can help navigate the process of finding the right for your family childcare option.
+I might not be able to change the laws, but I do hope to help you navigate the process of finding the right for your family childcare option.

 Where and when to start?